If you’re living on a fixed income or struggling to hold on to your home, you might be relieved to learn about property tax deferral programs.

 Washington state offers a property tax deferral program for senior citizens and disabled persons.
-This program allows you to defer payment of property taxes and special assessments for the current year and delinquent years.

-Age requirement: To be eligible based on age, you must be at least 61 by Dec.
+Age requirement: To be eligible based on age, you must be at least age 61 by Dec.
 31 of the year before the taxes are due.
 Other eligibility requirements also apply.

-Wyoming offers a property tax deferral program for older homeowners as well disabled homeowners.
+Wyoming offers a property tax deferral program for older homeowners as well as disabled homeowners.
 It is administered at the county level.